 The tradition that Swami and I are trying to revive is the Grihastha Brahma Vadini.
 Now, we already have some Sannyasin Brahma Vadinis.
 Though, we need many more Sannyasin women to start reading and writing their thoughts about the scriptures.
 At this point, the number of Grihastha Brahma Vadinis is minuscule or maybe even nonexistent.

 As Swami taught me, one cannot be a Brahma Vadini by merely reproducing our Guru or anyone else’s words.
-We have to work hard to learn Sanskrit (if we already don’t know it), read the scriptures personally, gain spiritual insight, and then convey it to the world.
+We have to work hard to learn some basic Sanskrit (if we already don’t know it), read the scriptures personally, gain spiritual insight, and then convey it to the world.

 On top of that, if possible, I also plan to study the scriptures of another ancient language – my mother tongue Tamil.
 As you can see, I’m signing up for a lifetime commitment that needs a ton of effort and time.